 Meanwhile, the long-running semi-professional musical version continued to tour the Czech Republic, filling the minor roles from the amateur talent of each venue they played.
 Jiri Petris continued to appear as Francin, a role he has played for nearly ten years, and his Maryska in the 2016 company was Adela Cervenkova.

-Here are photographs of the key moment in several different performances:
+And now for some photographs of the key moment in several different performances:

 For those who weren’t lucky enough to get a visit from Jiri Petris and company, there was still the option to mount their own production.
 That’s what happened in the southern Bohemian town of Blatna, where the role of Maryska was taken by Veronika Janeckova.